Jerudong International School: Affiliation

-Jerudong International School is a member of several British school organisations, namely the Headmasters' and Headmistresses' Conference (HMC), Association of British Schools Overseas (AoBSO), the Federation of British International Schools in Asia (FOBISIA), the Council of British International Schools (COBIS) and the Boarding Schools Association (BSA).
+Jerudong International School is a member of several British school organisations, namely the Headmasters' and Headmistresses' Conference (HMC), the Federation of British International Schools in Asia (FOBISIA), the Council of British International Schools (COBIS) and the Boarding Schools Association (BSA).

 The GCSE, IGCSE and A Level qualifications are based on AQA, Cambridge International Examinations (CIE) and Edexcel.
 Jerudong International School is also an IB World School and has offered the IB Diploma Programme since 8 April 2011.